ruchee/vimrc/vimfiles/bundle/fugitive/README.markdown

 I'm not going to lie to you; fugitive.vim may very well be the best Git wrapper of all time.
 Check out these features:

+Bring up an enhanced version of `git status` with `:G` (also known as `:Gstatus`).
+Press `g?` to bring up a list of maps for numerous operations including diffing, staging, committing, rebasing, and stashing.

 View any blob, tree, commit, or tag in the repository with `:Gedit` (and `:Gsplit`, `:Gvsplit`, `:Gtabedit`, ...).
 Edit a file in the index and write to it to stage the changes.
-Use `:Gdiff` to bring up the staged version of the file side by side with the working tree version and use Vim's diff handling capabilities to stage a subset of the file's changes.
+Use `:Gdiffsplit` to bring up the staged version of the file side by side with the working tree version and use Vim's diff handling capabilities to stage a subset of the file's changes.

-Bring up an enhanced version of `git status` with `:Gstatus`.
-Press `-` to `add`/`reset` a file's changes, or `=` to expand an inline diff and operate on individual hunks.
-Use `:Gcommit %` to commit the current file, editing the commit message inside the currently running Vim.
+Commit, merge, and rebase with `:Gcommit`, `:Gmerge`, and `:Grebase`, using the current Vim instance to edit commit messages and the rebase todo list.
+Use `:Gpush`, `:Gfetch`, and `:Gpull` to send and retrieve upstream changes.

 `:Gblame` brings up an interactive vertical split with `git blame` output.
 Press enter on a line to edit the commit where the line